Car industry on alert over 'hybrid ban'

 New cars unable to do at least 50 miles on electric power may be banned by 2040, a ruling that would hit the UK's best-selling hybrid, Toyota's Prius.

-The SMMT car trade body said "misleading" government messages were damaging the industry.
+The SMMT car trade body said "misleading" government messages were damaging the industry and hitting jobs.

-In a short statement, the Department of Transport denied it would ban hybrids.
+In a short statement, the Department for Transport denied plans for a ban.

 The Financial Times and Autocar said that the government's Road to Zero car emissions strategy was due to be unveiled imminently.